The process is easy and will sometimes be quicker than working with pixel-based software.

-- Masking: Crop using any vector object, but also gradients and blur
+- Masking: Crop using any vector object while also adding gradients and blur

-- Pattern: Use handles to crop and convert to path to sculpt your crop
+- Pattern: Use handles to crop and convert to path to sculpt your cropped or cut image

 Let’s get started.